Akasho09/sem7/Data Mining/Unit 2/readme.md

 - Collection of data objects and their attributes
 - atribute is the property of data and collection of atributes descrbe a object

 ### Types of atributes :
 1. Nominal atributes :
-    - cant be compared eg serail no , account no , name , zip code .
+    - cant be compared eg serial no , account no , name , zip code .

 2. Ordinal :
     - ranikng , height , taste , marks etc.